tigerkelly/froglog_gui/README.md

 The other jar files in the lib directory are also needed to run the GUI.

 You will need to install a Java 11 or better JVM.
-On the Raspberry Pi I used the [BellSoft](https://bell-sw.com/) release.
+On the Raspberry Pi, I used the [BellSoft](https://bell-sw.com/) release.
 Download the JDK 11 for Linux ARM release for DEB and use the command below to install it on Raspberry Pi.

 	sudo dpkg -i fileName.deb

-I have included a Bash script to execute the java command line for th GUI called froglog.sh.
+I have included a Bash script to execute the java command line for the GUI called froglog.sh.
 Place the froglog.sh in the same directory as the other jar files.
 Nortmally I create a directory called Froglog in my home directory and copy all needed file their.